darlanmendonca/mdc-placeholders/README.md

 Use Sass @extend to extend palette colors, and shaders, to background or text color.
 Examples:

-Code below, extend as background color, the palette red, and all shaders, to a class called .mdc-background-primary.
+Code below, extend as background color, the palette blue, and all shaders, to a class called .mdc-background-primary.
 ```sass
 .mdc-background-primary {
   @extend %mdc-background-blue;